 …you cannot have people [in the NFL] associated with double murders, dog fighting, rape, drug use, vehicular manslaughter and violence against women, from owners all the way down to rookie players … [and] a man who takes a knee and says we can be better [as a society], cannot even be given a chance to compete for a roster spot.”

 The contention that owners or their representatives haven’t met and blackballed Kaepernick, considering his career and skillset, and the fact that he still doesn’t have an NFL contract, borders on Trumpian covfefe*.
-And as Pete Rose continues his fight to be inducted into Baseball the Hall of Fame, I’m reminded of another blacklisted Alouette, accused but never convicted.
+And as Pete Rose continues his fight to be inducted into the Baseball Hall of Fame, I’m reminded of another blacklisted Alouette, accused but never convicted.

 Adrian McPherson may have been talented enough to make the CFL Hall.
 We’ll never know.
 If I EVER write anything serious about the Alouettes, the title will be something like: Adrian McPherson: The Best Quarterback that Never Was.
 McPherson was accused of betting on his NCAA games.
 And while Rose presumably bet against his own team and then made sure they lost and he collected, McPherson WON all the games on which he was accused of betting.
 While inadvisable, and showing REALLY bad judgment, it’s hard to understand why betting on yourself to WIN is anything more than EXTREME overconfidence.